becem-gharbi/nuxt-auth/README.md

 curl -X DELETE -H "Webhook-Key: WEBHOOK_KEY" BASE_URL/api/auth/session/revoke/expired
 ```

+- An `admin` is a user with `role` equals `admin`.

+- On production, include prisma generate step to the build command

 - For security reasons, it's recommended to add rate limiting and CORS policy.

 ## Development